opennextjs/opennextjs-aws/README.md

 #### Building the Next.js app

-OpenNext runs the `build` script in your `package.json` file.
+By default, OpenNext runs the `build` script in your `package.json` file.
 Depending on the lock file found in the app, the corresponding packager manager will be used.
 Either `npm run build`, `yarn build`, or `pnpm build` will be run.

+If you want to use a custom build command, use `open-next build [custom command]`, for example `open-next build customBuild`.

 #### Transforming the build output